 How Does the GRE Compare to the GMAT and LSAT?

-Skelly says the GRE and GMAT are comparable exams, since both include math, reading and writing questions and many B-schools consider these tests to be roughly equivalent.
+Skelly says the GRE and GMAT are comparable exams, since both include math, reading and writing questions and many B-schools consider the tests to be roughly equivalent.
 The ETS website includes a list of business schools that accept the GRE in lieu of the GMAT.

 However, she notes that the LSAT is extremely different from the GRE.